buhowski/react-typescript/public/text-data/games/SichSaga/SichSagaEN.md

 #### Dark Fantasy Odyssey / Action RPG Series

-# Shadows of Sich: Saga
+# Shadows of the Zaporozhian Sich: Saga

-An epic video game series and a journey through time that begins in the 9th-century Kyivan Rus' and leads to an alternate cyber-future.
-This is a story where the destruction of religion becomes the impetus for an unprecedented technological leap.
+An epic game series that takes players on a journey through time: from the mystical Kyivan Rus of the 9th century, through the era of the formation of the Cossacks, to an alternative cyber-futurism.
+This is a story where the fall of religious institutions becomes the impetus for an unprecedented technological leap.

-Through the destinies of mysterious heroes, we uncover religious conspiracies, demonic cults, and otherworldly forces that have shaped the world.
-This is a fight for freedom and love, the discovery of forbidden truths, and a choice that will change humanity's future.
+Through the destinies of mysterious heroes, religious conspiracies, ancient demonic cults, and otherworldly forces that shaped the world are revealed.
+It is a tale of the fight for freedom and love, the discovery of forbidden truths, and a choice that will forever change the future of humanity.

-The world evolves from an authentic Middle Ages with magic and mythological creatures — to a tribal scientific futurism, where the magic of the past has been transformed into the technology of the future.
-In each era, an indestructible cultural heritage clashes with an eternal evil that always finds a new host, proving that the war never ends.
+The world evolves from a mystical Middle Ages with magic and mythological creatures to a tribal scientific futurism.
+In each era, an indestructible cultural heritage confronts an ancient evil that constantly finds a new form, showing that the war never ends.

 ### List